MartinWeb74/movies-app/README.md

 # Movies App
-## Use the themoviedb.org to display and search movies
+## Use the themoviedb.org API to display and search movies

 ## Home page displays featured movies for today